External Ids for SYT5 Gene

 GeneCards Summary for SYT5 Gene

 SYT5 (Synaptotagmin 5) is a Protein Coding gene.
-Among its related pathways are Integration of energy metabolism and Metabolism.
-GO annotations related to this gene include calcium ion binding and transporter activity.
-An important paralog of this gene is SYT2.
+Among its related pathways are Metabolism and Integration of energy metabolism.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transporter activity.
+An important paralog of this gene is SYT1.

 UniProtKB/Swiss-Prot for SYT5 Gene

 May be involved in Ca(2+)-dependent exocytosis of secretory vesicles through Ca(2+) and phospholipid binding to the C2 domain or may serve as Ca(2+) sensors in the process of vesicular trafficking and exocytosis.
 Regulates the Ca(2+)-dependent secretion of norepinephrine in PC12 cells.
 Required for export from the endocytic recycling compartment to the cell surface (By similarity).